Subscribe by email

 Restore Safari History With Time Machine

-Like all web browsers, Safari keeps track of the websites you’ve visited and when you went to them.
+Like all web browsers, Safari keeps track of the websites you’ve visited and when you went to them in the Safari History section of the menu bar.
 This can be very helpful if you’re trying to track down websites you’ve been to but can’t seem to find again.
+The steps below can help you recover deleted history on your Mac.

 Restoring Safari History